 - Ask for help or support when needed

-For behavioral health providers who are looking for ways to help clients and themselves to change thinking patterns that can lead to depression and anxiety disorders, a webinar is being offered by CASAT Training on January 26, 2021 from 9:00am-1:00pm PST for 4 continuing education units.
-It is not too late to register!
-Disrupting Rumination: Changing the Cognitions that Underlie Anxiety and Depression will be presented by Margaret Wehrenberg, Psy.D
+For behavioral health providers who are looking for ways to help clients and themselves to change thinking patterns that can lead to depression and anxiety disorders, a self-paced, online course is offered by CASAT Learning and is good for 4 continuing education units (CEUs) for most behavioral health providers.
+Here is the course description:

 - Apply basic understanding of neurological causes of rumination to assess and change rumination in anxious and depressed clients

 - Explore four underlying causes of depression and be able to apply the immediate therapy responses that improve those conditions

 - Frame 4 purposes of worry and apply the techniques that break the hold of worry, such as methods that “erase the trace” of worry, transferring worry to another person, using ritual to contain worry, and put off health anxiety.

 - Interrupt the ruminative cognitions that decrease energy and then apply self-reinforcing techniques that can energize clients, such as ‘Start Where You Already Are’ and ‘Get the Train Rolling.”

 - Teach clients to identify the impact of situational stressors be able to apply the four approaches that reduce and eliminate the damage of stress.